-The Bachelor of Arts Degree in Early Childhood Studies provides students with the knowledge, skills, and dispositions needed to work effectively with children in early childhood (birth to age 8).
-Students will study multi-disciplinary theories, research, and best practices in early care and education, with an emphasis on socio-cultural factors that affect learning and development.
+The Bachelor of Arts Degree in Early Childhood Studies (ECS) provides students with the knowledge, skills, and dispositions needed to work effectively with children in early childhood (birth to age 8).
+ECS graduates work in a variety of fields, including as teachers (preschool, elementary, and special education), child life specialists, staff in community agencies, therapists, and social workers.

 Declaring the Early Childhood Studies Major

 To apply to the Early Childhood Studies major, please meet with an Early Childhood Advisor to learn more about the program and concentrations.
 Then complete the Change of Major form.
 We recommend that you talk to an advisor early in the semester and declare the major at least two weeks before the next registration period in order to have access to courses in the ECS major.